Brazil’s cuisine is as varied as its geography and culture.

 In Bahia, there is the flavorful African influence, consisting mostly of seafood, beans, coconut milk and palm oil, and very spicy.
 The Churrasco (barbecue) is of Argentinean influence, very typical from the South of the country.
 With the exception of salt, the meats are cooked with no spices or sauces, because the Chef wants to show his guests that the quality and flavor of the meat does not need to be camouflaged.

 Day 02 – Thursday - Breakfast and departure to Corcovado tour followed by a visit at CADEG local market center with a variety of typical flowers, fruits, vegetables, grocery shops and restaurants.
-You will have the chance to know a little bit about our local flavors and ingredients and have lunch at the restaurant of your choice (food not included).
+You will have the chance to know a little bit about our local flavors and ingredients and have lunch at the restaurant of your choice (meal not included).
 Return to hotel and time to rest.

-Day 04 – Saturday - Breakfast and departure for a tour to Niteroi city.
+Day 04 – Saturday - Breakfast and departure for a full day tour to Niteroi city.
 You will pass by the Rio-Niteroi Bridge, over Guanabara Bay, with beautiful views of both cities.
 Arrival and city tour including the famous monuments project by the architect Oscar Niemeyer.
-Lunch at local Fish Market with many options of fresh seafood (food not included).
+Lunch at local Fish Market with many options of fresh seafood (meal not included).
 Optional: return to Rio by public transportation “barca” (shuttle boat service) and experience a little more about the routine of the locals.
 Return to hotel and time to rest.